Photo credit: Marsh Kove Media

 Congratulations on your engagement!

-On behalf of our community, I personally invite you to experience our Quaker hospitality as the venue for your wedding.
-We offer a unique setting removed from the bustle of Washington DC.
+We invite you to experience our Quaker hospitality as the venue for your wedding.
+We offer a unique setting, centrally located yet removed from the bustle of Washington DC.

 How will we make your special day memorable?

-From the moment you walk into our new lobby, you will experience our newly renovated spaces, filled with light.
+- Newly renovated and filled with light: From the moment you walk into our lobby, you will experience our newly renovated spaces, filled with light.
 Almost all spaces are fully accessible to individuals with disabilities or accessibility challenges.
 We are also an environmentally sustainable wedding venue with solar panels and a green roof.

-Our unique venue is large enough to hold wedding ceremonies of up to 300 people and many couples are able to enjoy the convenience of holding their reception in the same venue.
-If your vision for your wedding is a small intimate gathering, we have spaces perfect for your nuptials as well.
+- A unique and flexible venue: Our spaces are large enough to hold wedding ceremonies of up to 300 people and many couples are able to enjoy the convenience of holding their reception in the same venue.
+Or if your vision for your wedding is a small intimate gathering, we have spaces perfect for your nuptials as well.

-Despite our urban location, Friends Meeting of Washington offers three beautiful garden spaces that offer couples choices for their wedding day.
+- Three beautiful garden spaces to choose from: We offer three beautiful garden spaces that offer choices for your wedding day.
 Our staff will help you create your vision for how our spaces will fit your special day and our flexible spaces allow for numerous setup options.
 For example, you may choose an indoor ceremony with your reception spilling out into our gardens.
-Or you may choose a garden ceremony and transform them for your reception.
+Or you may choose a garden ceremony and transform them into your reception space once you are married.

 What do we offer couples?